kamadorueda/santiago/README.md

 In practice the theoretical worst case is just theoretical, and performance is normally linear. -->

-Short term goals:
+# Short term goals

-- Generalize the lexeme kinds from `char` to an `Enum`.
+- Generalize the parser so it works on an input of `&str` instead of `char`.

+  This is important since in many languages lexemes can be composite, e.g. `==` is two `char`s.

-- Implement a lexer that turns a `&str` into an `&[Enum]`
+- Implement a lexer that turns a `&str` into an `&[&str]`, so that people do not have to implement their own ad-hoc lexers.

-- Generalize non terminals to another `Enum`.
-  So that the AST is statically defined.
+- Implement a grammar builder, so that defining a grammar is not that verbose

+- Release `1.0.0`.